 The establishment and maintenance of a nonprofit endowment fund can be a very important factor in ensuring the sustainability of a non-profit corporation.
-There is a general understanding in the non-profit world that an endowment involves the investment of an original amount of money (“corpus”), and that the corpus cannot be drawn down at a future time except under extraordinary circumstances, but that interest and dividends earned by the corpus can be used for operational expenses.
+There is a general understanding in the non-profit world that an endowment involves the investment of an original amount of money (corpus), and that the corpus cannot be drawn down at a future time except under extraordinary circumstances, but that interest and dividends earned by the corpus can be used for operational expenses.

 In an endowment, all or some of the funds are restricted in some manner, and endowments are typically started with the use of a founding document such as a trust, gift agreement, or other written indication of donor intent.
 The assets of the endowment will be restricted in the manner dictated by the donor in the founding document.
 If the founding document does not specify the terms, then one must look to state law.

-In a “permanent” or “true” nonprofit endowment fund, the principal or “corpus” can never been used to fund operational expenses.
+In a permanent or true nonprofit endowment fund, the principal or corpus can never be used to fund operational expenses.
 Only dividends, interest and other returns can be used for annual expenses.
-More recently, the law was changed to permit the expenditure of a “prudent amount” (typically 3%-7% of the corpus) annually.
+More recently, the law was changed to permit the expenditure of a prudent amount (typically 3%-7% of the corpus) annually.
 Thus, such assets are classified as permanently restricted.

-For example, a donor could stipulate in the founding endowment document that the corpus can be spent after a 10 year period, after the organization runs a deficit for three years running, or in any other manner the donor sees fit.
-Temporary endowment assets are thus classified as “temporarily restricted.”
+For example, a donor could stipulate in the founding endowment document that the corpus can be spent after a 10 year period after the organization runs a deficit for three years running, or in any other manner that the donor sees fit.
+Temporary endowment assets are thus classified as temporarily restricted.

 A board may do this for purposes of sustainability if unrestricted funds are available, but no donor exists to specifically establish an endowment.
-However, such funds continue to be classified as “unrestricted,” as the non-profit, via the board, can change the uses of such funds at any time.
+However, such funds continue to be classified as unrestricted, as the non-profit, via the board, can change the uses of such funds at any time.

 In the establishment of a nonprofit endowment fund, a non-profit should create a board committee to oversee the management of the investments, and create an investment and spending policy document to guide such management.
-Smaller non-profits may management investments internally, but larger non-profits often hire external investment managers.
+Smaller non-profits may manage investments internally, but larger non-profits often hire external investment managers.